mossblaser/place-and-route-interchange-format/README.md

 The `width`, `height` and `chip_resources` members describe the dimensions of the machine and the resources available on each core.
 The types of resources may be application dependent but generally will include `cores` and `sdram`.
+Note that `chip_resources` must enumerate every type of resource used anywhere, even if most chips do not consume every resource type.

 The `dead_chips` member enumerates any dead or missing chips in the machine in the form of an array of two-element arrays of the form `[x, y]` giving the